-Where the Principal of the School identifies a concern, they must immediately make a written report of the concerns directly to the Queensland Police Service, copying in the EREA Flexible Schools Ltd Director of Safeguarding + EREA Flexible Schools Ltd CEO, using the Student Protection Report - Form A. See Flowchart 2.
+Where the Principal of the School is the First Person, they must immediately make a written report of the concerns directly to the Queensland Police Service, copying in the EREA Flexible Schools Ltd Director of Safeguarding + CEO, EREA Flexible Schools Ltd, using the Student Protection Report - Form A. See Flowchart 2.

-Where the reasonable suspicion of sexual abuse or likely sexual abuse is against the Principal, the Student Protection Report - Form A must be submitted by the first person to the CEO EREA Flexible Schools Ltd, who must immediately forward a copy of the Student Protection Report - Form A to the Queensland Police Service.
+Where the reasonable suspicion of sexual abuse or likely sexual abuse is against the Principal, the Student Protection Report - Form A (EREAFSL Form A - Report to the CEO) must be submitted by the first person to the CEO EREA Flexible Schools Ltd, who must immediately forward a copy of the Student Protection Report - Form A to the Queensland Police Service.

-The Principal (or CEO) must, as a matter of urgency, advise the first person that the report has been forwarded to Police.
+The Principal (or CEO, EREA Flexible Schools Ltd) must, as a matter of urgency, advise the first person that the report has been forwarded to the Queensland Police Service.
 This advice should be in writing where possible.